How to apply – International

 St Edmund’s welcomes students from all over the world.
 Boarding places are available for boys and girls from age 10 (year 6).

 Please contact the Admissions Office by email firstname.lastname@example.org or telephone + 44 (0)1227 475601.

 Step 2 – registration

-Parents are required to register their child/children by completing and returning a registration form, together with a non-refundable £100 registration fee.
+Parents are required to register their child/children by completing the online registration form here, together with a non-refundable £150 registration fee.
 Each child’s name is then added to the provisional list for entry in the term indicated.
 A child cannot be assessed for entry and accepted without having first been registered.